$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: Rough Differential Equations, Error Analysis, and The Proof of Theorem

-The analysis in this section follows closely the discussion from \cite {Davie_2007} Section 3 and Section 7; see also \cite{FV_2010} Chapter 10.
+The analysis in this section follows closely the discussion from \cite{Davie_2007} Section 3 and Section 7; see also \cite{FV_2010} Chapter 10.
 We made some modifications to account for the drift of the process and also to be able to explicitly calculate the constant $G$.
 Let us start with the definition of a solution to \eqref{eq:main} using the theory of rough differential equations.
+We first provide a definition of the solution of \eqref{eq:main} in a pathwise sense, following \cite{Davie_2007}.